 After her father was sent home from a hospital stay a few years ago ill prepared to care for himself because of an error in medications, she decided to change the system.
 Vento decided to implement a new process called “teach back.”
 This method encourages nurses to have their patients repeat the steps they should follow at home after the nurse instructs the patient.

 In this way, nurses can ensure the patient has thoroughly understood the care instructions.
-Vento has since taught many nurses this “teach back” method at seminars at UC San Diego Health System and through a national webinar at the Society of Hospital Medicine conference in San Diego.
-She will learn in April if she will be chosen to present her method to nurses at the National Magnet conference.
+Vento has since taught many nurses this “teach back” method at seminars at UC San Diego Health and through a national webinar at the Society of Hospital Medicine conference in San Diego.

 This method has increased some patient satisfaction scores, but final results of the study are not yet available.